A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Experiments

 \subsection{Experiment Setup}

-FreStega, as a plug-and-play module, can seamlessly adapt to any language model for next-token prediction, any steganographic sampling algorithm, and any target linguistic style.
 In our main experiment, we tested FreStega with four large language models, various steganography algorithms, and three datasets representing distinct human styles\footnote{Our code and data are available at https://github.com/anonymousP0722/FreStega}.